NathanDWalsh/els/docs/ipp/body.md

   proposal (optional).

 ### Problem Statement Should

+> The great virtue of a declarative language is that it makes the intent clear.
+You're not saying how to do something, you're saying what you want to achieve. [@patterns_eaa, p.
+39]

 - Answer the question: "What is the gap that needs to be filled?\" and/or "What is the problem that needs to be solved?\"